-Have you ever been hangry, used a spork, or gone out for brunch?
+Have you ever been hangry, used a spork, or ridden a moped?

 Read on to discover more about portmanteaus and how to introduce these fun words to kids.
 And be sure to check out the fun printable game at the end of this post!